GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Related Work

 \subsection{Multi-modal Sensor Fusion for Navigation}

-Robot perception in real world environments can be challenging due to varying conditions such as lighting, noise, occlusions, motion blur etc. To this end, prior algorithms incorporate uncertainty modeling and adaptation techniques for robot navigation using a single sensor modality ~\cite{uncertainity_aware_nav,rusli2021vision_nav}.
-However, such methods perform well only under controlled outdoor settings, where the given sensor inputs experience limited perturbation in terms of noise \invis{PERTURBATION IN TERMS OF WHAT} from the environment.
-Therefore, multi-sensor fusion methods are used to deal with real environmental conditions and to mitigate unreliable perception from individual sensors~\cite{slip_aware_fusion,yan2022multi_sensor_ekf,qu2021multi_sensor_indoor}.
-For instance, different variants of the Kalman Filter~\cite{welch1995kalman} are widely used to fuse Odometry (from wheels or visual/LiDAR estimations), IMU, and GPS sensor data to compute improved localization for navigation on slippery and complex terrains~\cite{ekf_1}.
-However, these techniques require the different sensors to provide the same type of feature observations (e.g., odometry) which limits their applicability to combine sensors that can provide distinct environmental features (e.g. camera and LiDAR).
+Robot perception in real-world environments can be challenging due to varying conditions such as lighting, noise, occlusions, motion blur, etc. To this end, prior algorithms incorporate uncertainty modeling and adaptation techniques for robot navigation using a single sensor modality ~\cite{uncertainity_aware_nav,rusli2021vision_nav}.
+However, such methods perform well only under controlled outdoor settings, where the sensor inputs experience limited environmental perturbation or noise.
+Therefore, multi-sensor fusion methods are used to mitigate unreliable perception from individual sensors~\cite{slip_aware_fusion,yan2022multi_sensor_ekf,qu2021multi_sensor_indoor}.
+For instance, different variants of the Kalman Filter~\cite{bishop2001kalman} are widely used to fuse odometry (from wheels or visual/LiDAR estimations), IMU, and GPS sensor data to compute improved localization for navigation on slippery and complex terrains~\cite{ekf_1}.
+However, these techniques require the different sensors to provide the same type of feature observations (e.g., odometry), which limits their applicability to fuse inputs that provide distinct features (e.g., images and point clouds).

 Deep learning methods have also been widely used for sensor fusion \cite{slip_aware_fusion,qu2021multi_sensor_indoor,su2021_lidar_imu,liang2022adaptiveon}.
-Particularly, the camera-lidar fusion is employed in navigation and simultaneous localization and mapping (SLAM)\cite{shin2018slam} literature to obtain combined perception from visual and geometric features \cite{mansouri2020_lidar_camera,cai2020probabilistic_camera_lidar}.
+Particularly, the camera-lidar fusion is employed in navigation and simultaneous localization and mapping (SLAM) \cite{shin2018slam} literature to obtain combined perception from visual and geometric features \cite{mansouri2020_lidar_camera,cai2020probabilistic_camera_lidar}.
 However, these methods typically assume that both camera and LiDAR perception are reliable in terms of feature availability.
-In contrast, our proposed algorithm attempts to deal with real unstructured outdoor environments where the above assumption is inapplicable. \invis{HOW IS YOUR APPROACH COMPARED TO THESE METHODS?
+In contrast, our proposed algorithm deals with real unstructured outdoor environments where this assumption is inapplicable. \invis{HOW IS YOUR APPROACH COMPARED TO THESE METHODS?
 CAN IT BE COMBINED WITH SUCH METHODS OR IS COMPLIMENTARY?}